WebFuzzing/EvoMaster/docs/write_driver.md

 For example, `org.evomaster.client.java.controller.db.DbCleaner` helps in resetting the state of a database (if any is used by the SUT).

+Note: when implementing a new class, most IDEs (e.g., IntelliJ) have the function to automatically generate empty stubs for all the abstract methods in its super-classes.
+Also, all the concrete (i.e., non-abstract) methods in  `EmbeddedSutController` and `ExternalSutController` are marked as `final`, to prevent overriding them by mistake and so breaking the driver's internal functionalities.

 Each of the abstract methods you need to implement does provide Javadocs.
 How to read those Javadocs depend on your IDE settings (e.g., hovering the mouse over a method declaration).
 You can also browse them online [here](https://javadoc.io/doc/org.evomaster/evomaster-client-java-controller).